Updated September 18, 2019

 Sept.
 17, Sept.
 19, Sept.
 22, Sept.
 24, Sept.
 26, Sept.
 29, Oct.
 1, Oct.
 3, Oct.
 6, Oct.
 8, Oct.
 10, Oct.
 13, Oct.
 15, Oct.
 17, Oct.
 20, Oct.
 22, Oct.
 24, Oct.
 27, Oct.
 29 and Oct.
 31

-****Because your Oogie Boogie Bash ticket allows you in 3 hours prior to party time, I recommend not buying a day’s ticket for the day you are attending the party.
-You will see and do plenty during the 3 hours prior to and during the party.
+- Because your Oogie Boogie Bash ticket allows you in 3-4 hours prior to party time, I recommend not buying a day’s ticket for the day you are attending the party.
+You will see and do plenty during the 3-4 hours prior to and during the event.

-****Your Halloween Party ticket does not allow you entry into the park for the entire day.
-You must purchase a day’s admission ticket to enter the park at opening.
+- Your Halloween Party ticket does not allow you entry into the park for the entire day.
+You must purchase a day’s admission ticket to enter the park at opening or at any time before your “mix in” time.
+Regarding the “mix in” timing, Disney shares: “Event ticket provides admission to Disney California Adventure Park up to 3 hours prior to the event’s start time on Tuesdays or Thursdays or 4 hours on Sundays as well as October 29 and 31, 2019.”

 California Adventure at Halloween Time